-Examines various forms of intergovernmental organizations and their strengths and weaknesses; the practice of international law; formal and informal understandings between and among nationstates.
+Examines various forms of intergovernmental organizations and their strengths and weaknesses; the practice of international law; formal and informal understandings between and among nation-states.

+Importance of political parties and elections in American political history and development of the party system; role of public opinion, parties, and interest groups in democratic politics; effects of culture, political socialization, campaign politics, and issues on voting behavior; politics of social movements, the formation of political coalitions, and partisan realignment; party activity at state and local

 PSC 517 Political Parties and Elections (4-0-4).

-Importance of political parties and elections in American political history and development of the party system; role of public opinion, parties, and interest groups in democratic politics; effects of culture, political socialization, campaign politics, and issues on voting behavior; politics of social PSC 529 Politics and Political Economy of the European Union (4 credits).
+PSC 529 Politics and Political Economy of the European Union (4 credits).
 The institutions and policy making process of the European Union (EU) and the theoretical traditions in the study of European integration.
 The institutional form of the EU and the type of European political economy and "policy" which is emerging.